pbissonho/fast.cli/README.md

 With this CLI, you can create your custom templates and define how your project will start.

-The schemes are from the outside in, that is, the users create and define the templates, the CLI only creates them.
+The generated directories and files are defined from the outside in, that is, the users define the templates, the CLI only creates them.

-That way you are not forced to use the project structure set by someone else.
+That way you are not forced to use the project structure set by someone else and you can easily modify templates already created.

 ## Features
 - Templates generator